lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 ---
 layout: post
-title:  "Conversion of nested Maps using spray-json"
+title:  "Conversion of nested Maps to JSON in Scala using spray-json"
 category: scala
 categories: scala runtime spray
 author: hans_l'hoest
 ---

-Recently we developed a web client in Scala to start a Mendix application using only JSON commands similar as to how [m2ee-tools](https://github.com/mendix/m2ee-tools/) works.
+Recently we at Mendix developed a web client in Scala to start a Mendix application using only JSON commands similar as to how [m2ee-tools](https://github.com/mendix/m2ee-tools/) works.

+While doing so we needed a way to convert nested Scala `Map`'s into JSON generically.
-In this post I will explain how to convert nested `Map`s in Scala to JSON using the [spray-json](https://github.com/spray/spray-json) library.
+In this post I will explain how we implemented this using the [spray-json](https://github.com/spray/spray-json) library.

-It is a basic example to show how easy it is the convert your own types to JSON using the default infrastructure provided by spray-json and at the same time we will work around an issue in the library where nested `Map`s are not supported.
+It is a basic example to show how easy it is the convert your own types to JSON using the default infrastructure provided by [spray-json](https://github.com/spray/spray-json) and at the same time we will work around an issue in the library where nested `Map`s are not supported.
 The source code is also included as [a fully functional `sbt` project](https://github.com/lhohan/spray-json-pg) as well.